 Depression: Types, Causes & Symptoms

 Whilst we all feel sad, moody, or low from time to time, people can experience these feelings intensely, for long periods of time (weeks, months or even years) and sometimes for no apparent reason.
 Depression is more than just low mood, it's a serious illness that has an impact on both physical and mental health.
 Antidepressants are commonly prescribed, but do they address the underlying causes?
 There are different types of depression and each is treated differently depending on the cause of depression.
-Let us understand all this in detail.
+Let us understand all this in detail.,

 Types of Depression